KanalSuleyman/DotNetCore-CleanArchitecture-BestPractices/README.md

-Based on the images of your project structure, here's a professional README for your .NET Core project using Clean Architecture and N-layered best practices:

----

 # .NET Core Clean Architecture - N-Layered Best Practices

 This project implements **Clean Architecture** principles in a .NET Core application, following **N-Layered** design best practices.
 The structure ensures a high level of separation of concerns, maintainability, scalability, and testability for future extensions.